 The Internet is an escape from reality and an entrance to the virtual world for many of us.
 Including our kids.

-This is when you might suspect that your kids are addicted to the internet.
+This is when you might suspect that your children are addicted to the internet.

 Why is the internet so irresistible?

 There are various reasons as to why the internet gets many addicted followers, but here are a few reasons, broken down to ABCs:

 With Wi-Fi available everywhere, the internet is easily accessible by anyone and everyone.
 You simply need a device, such as a smartphone or a laptop, to log on and you will be able to access the Internet.

 Survey has found that one in four children under the age of six has a smartphone – showing the accessibility of the internet.
 Parents also admitted that they use smartphones as a way to distract their children and keep them quiet so they can focus on their other tasks on hand.

 A simple search on Google will return countless results on what you can do when you are bored.
 From interesting videos to engaging games, the internet provides a wide variety of entertainment options for kids.

 The internet provides almost instant gratification, and kids will find themselves getting more and more absorbed into the world of the Internet that gives them what they seek.

 Unfortunately, children get bored easily, it is actually a vicious cycle.
 Once children get introduced to the internet and the virtual world, they compare it to real life – and finds everyday life boring.
 This urges them to return back to the virtual world, continuing the vicious cycle.